-vibrations decrease as solid cools
+vibrations decrease as solid cools.

 Evaporation is the change of state that occurs when some liquid changes into a gas.
 Many factors can affect the rate of evaporation.
 Plan an investigation into one factor that might affect the rate of evaporation using wet cotton wool and a high resolution digital balance.
 (5)

-Varying one factor, [1] e.g., temperature of water or surface area of paper towel, keeping all other variables constant, [1] monitor rate of evaporation by measuring mass of wet paper towel [1] on electric balance at regular time intervals [1] then calculate the difference/loss of mass from the paper towel [1]
+Varying one factor, [1] e.g. temperature of water or surface area of paper towel, keeping all other variables constant, [1] monitor rate of evaporation by measuring mass of wet paper towel [1] on electric balance at regular time intervals [1] then calculate the difference/loss of mass from the paper towel [1]

 Ionic Bonding part 1 – Joining of atoms and Ionic compounds